-Stevie Nicks Year By Year: Photos 1973-2018
+Stevie Nicks Year by Year: Photos 1973-2018

-Whether fronting Fleetwood Mac or in her solo career, Stevie Nicks has been one of the most photographed people in rock.
-In the gallery below, we've collected photographs of her from every year between 1973 and 2018.
+Whether fronting Fleetwood Mac or basking in her successful solo career, Stevie Nicks has been one of the most photographed people in rock.
+In the below gallery, we've collected photographs of the singer from every year between 1973 and 2018.

-Nicks first became a public figure in 1973 thanks to an album she made with her then-boyfriend Lindsey Buckingham.
-But she wouldn't become a star until after the two of them joined Fleetwood Mac on New Year's Eve 1974.
-The resultant record, Fleetwood Mac, and its 1977 blockbuster follow-up, Rumours, helped establish Nicks' "bohemian chic" style and bewitching onstage persona, which she admitted was necessitated by her genetics.
+Nicks first entered the public eye in 1973 thanks to an album she made with her boyfriend Lindsey Buckingham.
+But she wouldn't become a star until after the pair joined Fleetwood Mac on New Year's Eve 1974.
+The first album the Americans made with the veteran British band, Fleetwood Mac, and its 1977 follow-up, Rumours, helped establish Nicks' "bohemian chic" style and bewitching onstage persona, which she admitted was necessitated by genetics.

 "The reason I wear the ponchos and the big shawl-y chiffon things," she told Rolling Stone, "is because I realized from a very young age, if you were 5 foot 1, and you wanted to make big moves and be seen from a long way away, if you weren’t twirling a baton of fire, you needed something that was gonna make you show up.
 Like a Las Vegas showgirl, really.
 You need big moves.
 If you’re gonna dance, you gotta really dance."